nightroman/Mdbc/README.md

 Mdbc is the PowerShell module based on the official [MongoDB C# driver](https://github.com/mongodb/mongo-csharp-driver).
 Mdbc makes MongoDB data and operations PowerShell friendly.

-- The PSGallery package is built for PowerShell Core and v5.1 .NET 4.7.1.
+- The PSGallery package is for PowerShell Core and PowerShell v5.1 .NET 4.7.2
-- The NuGet package is built for PowerShell v3-v5.1, .NET 4.5.2.
+- The NuGet package is for PowerShell v3-v5.1, .NET 4.7.2

 ## Quick start